ssm/ssm-hitch/README.md

 ## Usage

+The module is documented in the REFERENCE.md file.

 When using hitch with varnish or nginx, one can provide information about the connecting client, like the connecting IP Address and port, to varnish by using the PROXY protocol.
 The backend should be